ocean-onion/BDCraft-maybe/clean_docs/tokens.md

 #### Special Properties
 - Can only be placed if location is at least 30 blocks from another market
-- Single-use item (consumed when placed)
+- Single-use item (consumed permanently when placed)
 - Cannot be used in creative mode (prevents market spam)
 - Required for accessing the BD economy system
+- Cannot be retrieved once placed - choose location carefully

 ### BD House Token